jpilla/aws-rag-pipeline/README.md

 ### Database Migrations

-Create a new Prisma migration:
+Create a new Prisma migration (if you make a database schema change, generate a new migration like this):

 ```bash
 make prisma-migrate migration_name